R-TF-028-003 Data Collection Instructions: Custom Gathered Data

 - Acquisition Control: Standardized imaging protocols ensure consistent image quality, resolution, and metadata completeness.

-- Ground Truth Quality: Direct access to clinical workflows enables the collection of robust diagnostic labels, including differential diagnoses and diagnostic confidence levels.
+- Reference Standard Quality: Direct access to clinical workflows enables the collection of robust clinical labels, including differential diagnoses and clinical confidence levels.

 - Real-World Clinical Context: Data collected during actual clinical practice or under realistic clinical scenarios ensures ecological validity and reflects the intended use environment [4, 5].